John-Li-happy/ForSudoku/README.md

  + Any 3 * 3 grid contains one of each number from 1 to 9;

 ## Logic History
+### First Logic
+Step 1: Based on three rules, random numbers array *rowA* could been generated based on first rule(row).
+In *rowA* there are no repeated digits;

+Step 2: Then repeat *Step 1* 9 times, a 9 * 9 matrix *SectorA* is generated.

+Step 3: Check *SectorA* is adaptable with *rule3*.
+If not, go back to *Step 1*

+For this logic it takes a lot redundant time of checking *rule 3* adapation.
+For the first valid matrix, spends me 6 hours.
+Then I move to the second one

+### Second Logic

 ## Techniques
  + Model-View-ViewModel(MVVM)
  + CoreData
+ + Delegation
  + Observation
  + UIkit